Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 What we are looking at is definitely __not a deterministic system__.
 On the contrary, the whole game is a __stochastic process__, both in terms of its final result (which justifies the existence of a soccer betting ecosystem), but also in its more marginal aspects, such as the one represented by our putative Markov chain, namely ball possession.
-You cannot predict which of the two teams will control the ball on, e.g., the 250th pass---and even knowing who kicked off does not add any information.
+You cannot predict which of the two teams will control the ball on, e.g., the 254<sup>th</sup> pass---and even knowing who kicked off does not add any information.
-Nevertheless, in most cases, the sequence of passes is not _completely random_ (in the sense of equiprobability), but state transitions are governed by specific __probability distributions__ that will make some pass sequences (_actions_) more likely than others, ultimately favoring one of the two teams.
+Nevertheless, in most cases, the sequence of passes is not _completely random_ (in the sense of _equiprobability_) since state transitions are governed by specific __probability distributions__ that will make some pass sequences (i.e., _actions_ !) more likely than others, ultimately favoring one of the two teams.
 Now we will try to get an estimate of such probabilities.

 ## Compute some basic stats